The role of the Academic Board

 - oversight of student integrity, progression and academic appeals.

 Members of the Academic Board

 The Academic Board is made up of:

-- 32 staff members, elected from each faculty
+- 32 staff members, elected from the four faculties and associated institutes

-- 3 members elected by and from the professors of the University
+- one member elected by and from the professors of the University

-- 1 member co-opted to the Academic Board
+- one member co-opted to the Academic Board

-- 3 members elected by and from the students.
+- three members elected by and from the students.